cyuz/LineNotifyHelper/README.md

 	return RedirectToAction("Index");
 }
 ```
-7. to send message to user, just retrieve access token and send to it
+6. for sending message to user, just retrieve access token and send to it
 ```
 public async Task<IActionResult> Hello(int id)
 {